VasilisMpletsos/ActivityDetection_AUTH_2023/README.md

 # ActivityDetection_AUTH_2023

 This is the assignment for the course of **IoT Applications to Health, Energy, Commerce and Transportation** for the 2023 **MSc in Advanced Computer and Telecommunication Systems**.
 The assigment is to analyze digital recorded data, filter them and perform classification for some type of activities.

+In order to run this code, first place all the mat files under a folder called **generated dataset**